 Civic, Liberal, and Global Education (COLLEGE) is a first-year General Education Requirement.

 IntroSems are small, hands-on courses taught by esteemed faculty.

 Getting Started In...

-Arts, Humanities, Natural Sciences, Social Sciences, Earth Sciences, and Engineering
+Arts, Engineering, Humanities, Natural Sciences, Social Sciences, and Sustainability